 Content Standards Solve multi-step mathematical problems and problems in real-world context posed with positive and negative rational numbers in any form.
 Convert between forms as appropriate and assess the reasonableness of answers.
 For example, If a woman making \$25 an hour gets a 10% raise, she will make an additional 1/10 of her salary an hour, or \$2.50, for a new salary of \$27.50 per hour.
 Explanations Estimation strategies for calculations with fractions and decimals extend from students' work with whole number operations.
-Content Limits Rational numbers No variables Items involving estimation t respond with the exact answ o assess reasonableness should not allow the student to ver.
+Content Limits Rational numbers No variables Items involving estimation to assess reasonableness should not allow the student to respond with the exact answer.
 Context Context is allowed.
-Sample Task Demands Sample Tas sk Demands Common Item Formats Sample Tas Students will be required to the information needed is g sk Demands solve a problem where only jiven.
-Common Item Formats Sample Tas Students will be required to the information needed is g Students will be required reasonable based on estima sk Demands solve a problem where only given. to choose which value is ation.
-Common Item Formats Equation Response Multiple Choice Response
+Sample Ta sk Demands Common Item Formats Students will be required to the information needed is a solve a problem where only given. the information needed is g given.
+Equation ResponseMultiple Choice Response